FarsetLabs/vote-herder/README.md

 A person can stand in more than one election, that is, they can have many candidacies on different ballots.

 Ballots make up the main structure of the data, with each ballot being grouped by elections or divisions.

-Apart from the base data model, there are two other concepts in this API.

-Firstly, the data will change over time, from a ballot being announced through to results being entered.